fabiommendes/smallvectors/docs/affine.rst

 |3  4  6|

 This has some inconveniences.
-The 2x3 matrix cannot be used to linearly transform vectors since it does not even have the correct shape.
+The 2x3 matrix cannot be used to linearly transform 2D vectors since it does not even have the correct shape.
 A matrix as shown above requires 3D vectors instead of the 2D that the affine transform operates.
-We can however use the following trick: take a (x, y) bidimensional vector and append a coordinate with value 1 resulting in (x, y, 1).
+We can however use the following trick: take a bidimensional vector ``(x, y)`` and append a coordinate with value 1 resulting in ``(x, y, 1)``.
 When we apply the above matrix to that vector the result is the identical to the affine transformation!

 If we want to preserve this extra component, the trick is to append a new